 The foundation forms the base of a building and its condition is critical to the overall stability of the entire structure.
 Most wood-framed buildings in Glen Ridge have brick, stone, or concrete masonry foundations.
 In some cases, these foundations were multi-wythe brick with vent openings, while others had wood lattice panels between piers.
 Many historic buildings with wood siding above distinguish the foundation from the wall with a skirting board or similar material or profile change.
 Masonry or stucco buildings typically show no delineation between the foundation and wall plane.
-By the early 20th century, poured concrete or concrete block foundations faced with masonry were common.
+By the early 20th century, poured concrete or concrete block foundations faced with stone or brick masonry were common.
 Parging, the covering with a coat of cement mortar, may be appropriate on garages and additions.

 The foundation materials and their designs are essential components in the style and design of a dwelling.
 The pattern, materials, and dimensions of original foundations contribute to the historic character of a building and help define the style and period.
+Rubble stone foundations are comprised of irregular stones.
+With pieces laid by masons from the ground up, they respect the force of gravity and likewise tend to have dominant horizontal lines.
 Proper maintenance is key to the preservation, and prompt repairs should occur when deterioration is first observed.
 In cases where materials are beyond repair, replace them with material matching the original.
 Original foundations should not be concealed beneath added materials.
 Brick pier foundations should have framed lattice panels provided between them.
 For additional information, refer to the Railing & Latticework section.